panzek/bessiebeau/README.md

 ### Facebook Business page

-We create a Facebook Business page to connect the store with existing and potential customers.
+As core part of Social Media marketing strategy, I created a Facebook Business page to connect the store with existing and potential customers.
 As strategic to our Social media marketing campaigns, the Facebook business page provides key information about the e-commerce store and its products and services.

 ![Facebook Business page](/media/docs/img/features/facebook.webp)